Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 * Local development experience on macOS is not yet supported.

-* Creating the new **Logic App (Preview)** resource is only supported in Visual Studio Code, not the Azure portal.
-After you create this new resource in Visual Studio Code and deploy to Azure, you can add or edit workflows through the Azure portal.

 * Enterprise connectors, custom connectors, and on-premises data gateway connectors are not yet supported.

 * The [**Inline Code** action](https://docs.microsoft.com/azure/logic-apps/logic-apps-add-run-inline-code), which you can use for running JavaScript code, currently isn't supported on Linux operating systems or on the Azure Functions runtime version 2x.